What is a retirement village?

 - "buying" the unit, where there are restrictions about the sale of the unit.

-You may also be asked to sign a separate service agreement (or these provisions may be included in the residence contract), which details the types of services you will receive and the amount of ongoing fees.
+You may also be asked to sign a separate service agreement (or these provisions may be included in the residence contract), which details the types of services you will receive (if any) and the amount of ongoing fees.

-For recent updates on the legislative review and the implementation of reforms of the Act
+You can read about the most recent updates on the legislative review and the implementation of reforms of the Act

 Share this page: